-- Approved Vacation time;
+- If sufficient notice is provided, and approval given (if necessary), according to the time periods identified in the applicable sections of this Handbook: - Vacation Time; - Compensatory Time; - Approved Flexible Time; - Flexible Time of less than 60 minutes in a day; - Scheduled and Approved Sick Time; - o Leave for a Family Death or for a funeral; - Jury Duty/Subpoenaed court appearances (employees must provide court documents to their supervisors in advance);

+- o Military Leave;

+- o Safe Leave; or

+- o Documented leave under state or federal Family and Medical Leave Acts.

 - Personal Leave time;

-- Approved Compensatory Time;

-- Approved Flexible Time;

-- Bereavement Leave;

-- Jury Duty/Subpoenaed court appearances (employees must provide court documents to their supervisors in advance)

-- Military Leave;

-- Workers' Compensation time;
+- Workers' Compensation time; or

-- Scheduled and Approved Sick Time;

-- Sick Family Time;
+- Sick Family Time.

-- Safe Leave; or

-- Documented leave under state or federal Family and Medical Leave Acts.

 For each unscheduled absence, the employee will be charged with an Occasion of Absence, unless the absence is exempted above.
+If an Occasion is charged for an absence, subsequent absences for the same reason will not be considered additional Occasions, unless the employee has returned to work for at least two (2) business days between absences.